madprops/airc/README.md

 ---

+`!clear` : Clear the channel's context.

+---

+`!debug` : Enable or disable debug mode.

+This makes requests print some information in the console.

+---

 Changes to any config through commands are saved automatically in `/configs/mybot.json`.

 [config.json](config.json) is left intact and used for default values.